-Step-by-Step Short Sale Process for Home Sellers [2019 Guide]
+Step-by-Step Short Sale Process and Timeline for Home Sellers [2022 Guide]

 Note: This article focuses on the short sale process for home sellers.
 If you are looking into buying a short sale property, read our other guide How to Buy a Short Sale Property: 8-Step Process for the Buyer.

 Short sale is one of the 4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts we wrote about previously.
 We also explained how it works and its pros and cons in our A-to-Z Short Sale Guide for Homeowners.

 Now, after careful thought and consideration, you’ve decided that a short sale is the most beneficial move for yourself and your family’s future.

 If so, read on to learn how to short sell your house in the quickest and most beneficial way.

 How Does a Short Sale Work for the Seller?